PURPOSE / SCOPE:

 - Pattern of disruptive behaviors (e.g., tardiness, absenteeism, interruptions, etc.)

-Major infraction- academic or professional misconduct that is serious in nature, with significant impact to others or community; or is a minor/moderate infraction that is pervasive or repetitive in nature.
-Major infractions are often intentional or criminal but may rise to criminality (e.g., misdemeanor).
+Major infraction- academic or professional misconduct that is serious in nature, with significant impact to others or the community; or is a minor/moderate infraction that is pervasive or repetitive in nature.
+Major infractions are often intentional and may rise to criminality (e.g., misdemeanor).
 Examples of major offenses include, but are not limited to, the following:

 - Lying or misrepresenting himself/herself, including plagiarism, cheating, or falsifying information